diego-maeda/blink-safety/README.md

 ### :hammer_and_wrench: How to install the project
 Since Blink-Safety is an open-sourced project you can use it according to our license.

+To get started using Laravel Sail, follow these steps:

+1. **Clone the Project:**
+   Get the project onto your local machine by cloning it using Git.

+    ```bash
+    git clone <project_repository_url>
+    ```

+2. **Install PHP Dependencies:**
+   Use Composer to install all PHP dependencies required by the project.

+    ```bash
+    composer install
+    ```

+3. **Environment Configuration:**
+   Duplicate the `.env.example` file and rename the duplicate to `.env`.
+Customize the settings in the `.env` file according to your environment.

+4. **Install Frontend Dependencies:**
+   Utilize either `npm` or `yarn` to install the frontend dependencies specified in the project.

+    ```bash
+    npm install   # or
+    yarn install
+    ```

+5. **Setting up Real-time Communication (Pusher):**
+   If the project uses Pusher for real-time communication, ensure you have set up an account for Pusher or use an available open-sourced alternative.
+Configure the necessary credentials in your `.env` file.

+6. **Launch the Application with Sail:**
+   Finally, execute the following command to launch the application using Laravel Sail in detached mode:

+    ```bash
+    sail up -d
+    ```

+   This command starts the necessary containers and gets your Laravel application up and running.

+Now, you should be able to access your Laravel application via your preferred browser at the designated address.
+Happy coding!

 ___
 # :construction: Roadmap